max-mapper/linux/readme.md

-  halt     runs sudo halt in linux, initiating a graceful shutdown kill     immediately ungracefully kills the linux process with SIGKILL pid      get the pid of the linux process
+  halt     runs sudo halt in linux, initiating a graceful shutdown kill     immediately ungracefully kills the linux process with SIGKILL pid      get the pid of the linux process ps       print all linux processes running on this machine
 ```

 ### example